katcipis/qconsp15/notes/intro-spark.md

 results to another remote endpoint or saving it on a HDFS (or other distributed filesystem).

-There is no protocol defined for remote endpoints, they can be raw sockets with your data flowing on them (fits the streaming nature of TCP).
+There is no protocol defined for remote endpoints, they can be raw sockets with your data flowing on them or other protocols like ZeroMQ or Flannel.

-Fault tolerance can be done with two ideas:
+Fault tolerance can be done with:

 * Reprocess the entire graph on a new Node
-* Use checkpoints (similar to hadoop synchronization)
+* Using checkpoints (similar to hadoop synchronization)
-* There is a write ahead log for the live streams.

-You are always on control.
+You are always on control on the tradeoff or recomputing failed nodes or doing synchronization.

 ## MLlib